albinwwells/glacier-mass-balance/README.md

 This code is simply for producing data plots
 * The code plots mass balance per elevation bin, with elevation bin area plotted on the left
 NOTE: Plots are saved into a local '/Figures' folder.
 Add this folder or remove this section of the code to run

+## 5. emergenceFunction.py
+This code is for the emergence calculation at each pixel.
+This is taken and adapted from the code written by David Rounce found on Github at drounce/Rounce2018JGR